 The PGWP is an open work permit, allowing its holder to work for any employer in any location in Canada, and to change employers freely.

-In August 2022, Canada introduced a new open work permit program for Post-Graduation Work Permit holders whose work permits expired (or will expire) from September 20, 2021, to December 31, 2022.
-These workers are eligible to work in Canada for an additional 18 months by either extending their work permit or applying for a new one.
+In August 2022, Canada introduced a new open work permit program for Post-Graduation Work Permit holders whose work permits expire between September 20, 2021, to December 31, 2022.
+These workers are also eligible to work in Canada for an additional 18 months by either extending their work permit or applying for a new one.
 Those currently in Canada will also have the ability to work in the interim period while their permit is being extended or a new one is being issued.

 Here’s how applying for a PGWP works: